santhoshi-mirra/InfoCure/README.md

 supabase secrets set DB_SERVICE_ROLE_KEY=your_service_role_key
 ```

+The app uses Claude Haiku via OpenRouter for fast, reliable health verification.

 ---

 ## Challenges

-**Model reliability** — Free OpenRouter models are often flaky and go offline without warning.
-I added retry logic across multiple model fallbacks and timeout handling so the app never freezes.
+**Model reliability** — Switched from unreliable free models to Claude Haiku via OpenRouter for consistent, well-formatted responses with proper source citations.

 **Multilingual parsing** — Getting the AI to respond in 11 languages while keeping English section headers for reliable parsing required extensive prompt engineering.
 The solution was explicitly instructing the model to keep labels in English and translate only the content.

 **Responsible design** — Since this is a health tool, every output has real stakes.
-I added disclaimers, off-topic rejection, crisis detection, and source citations so users always know this is informational, not clinical advice.
+Added disclaimers, off-topic rejection, crisis detection, and source citations so users always know this is informational, not clinical advice.

 **Architecture** — Started with browser-side API calls.
 Moved to Supabase Edge Functions so the API key is never exposed in the browser and all parsing happens server-side.

 **Regional API restrictions** — Several free AI APIs had quota or access issues in the UAE.
-Required testing multiple providers and building retry logic with multiple model fallbacks.
+Required testing multiple providers before settling on Claude Haiku via OpenRouter.

 ---